jakecoppinger/designless/README.md

 - Creating styles and matching boxes to styles (http://semantic-ui.com/elements/rail.html)

-- Nested Boxes
-Have a number in the top right for each box.
-This becomes a grouping class.
-When dragging one box, they all move.
-When any one is dragged, find all with the class and drag them too.

 - Images
 - GitHub/Dropbox Import & Export of content
 - Snap to lines